-, before then dropping down Bear Creek before returning back to the road via the Gold Run trail.
+, before then dropping down Bear Creek and then returning back to the road via the Aspen Loop Trail #631

 Need to Know

 This trail has several hike-a-bike sections, multiple stream crossings, and, if ridden earlier in the summer, multiple snow field crossings.

 From Mancos, turn right and drive up County Road 42 until you reach Windy Gap.
 Most cars will be able to make it to Windy Gap, and 4WD vehicles can turn right on the road to Twin Lakes to drive directly to the trailhead.
 If you park at Windy Gap, there is an ATV trail that can be ridden down to the trailhead.

 Once at the trailhead, begin climbing up Sharkstooth Pass